Friday, 3 February 2023

 Combat

-Combat is on a grid of 1 meter squares.
+Combat is typically on a grid of 1 meter squares.
 Melee weapons either have Reach 1 and can attack only into adjacent 1 meter square, or they have Reach 2 and can attack two squares away.

 Shields parry with a Boon against melee attacks.
 Large shields parry with a Boon against missile attacks also.
 Using your action to hide behind a large shield gives you Cover - all missile attacks have a Bane to hit you.